-For students admitted prior to AY2021/22, the minimum requirement for a Double Degree is 200 modular credits (MCs) or 5 years of study for double Honours, and 180 MCs or four-and-a-half years of study for single Honours.
-For students admitted from AY2021/22 onwards, the minimum requirement for a Double Degree is 160 MCs or 4 years of study.
+For students admitted prior to AY2021/22, the minimum requirement for a Double Degree is 200 units) or 5 years of study for double Honours, and 180 units or four-and-a-half years of study for single Honours.
+For students admitted from AY2021/22 onwards, the minimum requirement for a Double Degree is 160 units or 4 years of study.

 Faculties/Schools have identified certain prohibited combinations for student-initiated DDPs.
 Hence, when putting together their own Double Degree combinations, students should always verify permissible combinations with their Home Faculties/Schools before embarking on one.

 For more information on the DDP framework and guidelines, please click here.

 There are also specially designed DDPs developed by Faculties/Schools.
 These are:

 Please also refer to the section, Double/Concurrent/Joint Degree Programmes with Overseas Universities, for the available DDPs with partner universities.